 - In January – Aviva was sold, which produced an annualised rate of return of 18% over a somewhat rocky 2 years.

 - In February – A FTSE 100 consumer goods company was added to the portfolio.
-It’s a company which had previously been sold at a higher price, but its focus on emerging markets and the decline in sentiment there produced an opportunity to buy the company back again at a lower price.
+It’s a company that had previously been sold at a higher price, but its focus on emerging markets and the decline in sentiment there produced an opportunity to buy the company back again at a lower price.

 - In March – Another FTSE 100 company joined the portfolio, this time from the oil services industry.
 Its steady and rapid growth combined with a decent dividend yield made it a worthy new investment.

-- In April – Mears was sold, producing gains of more than 25% a year over a happy 3 year period.
+- In April – Mears was sold, producing gains of more than 25% a year over a happy 3-year period.